cms-sw/cmssw/Alignment/OfflineValidation/README.md

-drawDxyErrorVsPhi    | false | Draw dxy error profiles as a function of phi drawDxyErrorVsEta    | false | Draw dxy error profiles as a function of eta drawDxyErrorVsPtWide | false | Draw dxy error profiles as a function of pT in wide pT bins
+drawDxyErrorVsPhi    | false | Draw dxy error profiles as a function of phi drawDxyErrorVsEta    | false | Draw dxy error profiles as a function of eta drawDxyErrorVsPtWide | false | Draw dxy error profiles as a function of pT in wide pT bins drawReferenceProfile | false | Draw the profile from all runs as a reference to single IOV profile plots drawCentralEtaSummaryProfile | true | Draw the central eta curves to the all runs summary profile plots legendShiftTotalX    | 0 | Shift the legend from the default position in x-direction for profile plots.
+Units are in fractions of the canvas size. legendShiftTotalY    | 0 | Shift the legend from the default position in y-direction for profile plots.
+Units are in fractions of the canvas size. legendShiftX0    | 0 | Shift only the leftmost part of multicolumn legends in x-direction for profile plots.
+Units are in fractions of the canvas size. legendShiftX1    | 0 | Shift only the second column from the left in multicolumn legends in x-direction for profile plots.
+Units are in fractions of the canvas size. legendShiftX2    | 0 | Shift only the third column from the left in multicolumn legends in x-direction for profile plots.
+Units are in fractions of the canvas size. legendShiftY0    | 0 | Shift only the leftmost part of multicolumn legends in y-direction for profile plots.
+Units are in fractions of the canvas size. legendShiftY1    | 0 | Shift only the second column from the left in multicolumn legends in y-direction for profile plots.
+Units are in fractions of the canvas size. legendShiftY2    | 0 | Shift only the third column from the left in multicolumn legends in y-direction for profile plots.
+Units are in fractions of the canvas size. legendTextSize   | 0.05 | Text size used in the legend. legendTextFont   | 62 | Text font used in the legend. nIovInOnePlot          | 1 | Number of successive IOV:s drawn in a single plot if profile plots are drawn for each IOV.
+If there are more then one aligment that are plotted in single canvas, this is automatically set to 1 regardless of user input.

 ```
 Standalone:               All-in-one: